 • If your chicken has giblets: You can cook frozen chicken with giblets inside and remove them after cooking.
 Most giblets are in a paper bag (I haven’t seen them in plastic bag for a while).
 If you buy fresh whole chicken, you can remove giblets before freezing.
 If you find out after cooking giblets were in the plastic, it is best to discard the chicken.
 That’s why, I recommend to use familiar to you brand of chicken for this recipe.

 • Leave Keep Warm on before cooking: By default, every Instant Pot has Keep Warm function on at all times unless you press Cancel before selecting cook time.
 It is indicated by L0:00 display.
 What it means is that, for example in the photo above, my chicken has finished cooking 56 minutes ago.
-It is super helpful info since we do not sit and watch pressure cooker cooking and Natural release is a must with frozen chicken in Instant Pot!
+It is super helpful info since we do not sit and watch pressure cooker cooking and Natural release is a must with this recipe!

 • Don’t do quick Release: Please do not vent pressure by turning valve to Venting and come back and tell me your chicken was raw.
 Your Instant Pot needs to bring pressure down on its own during which time meat keeps cooking with residual heat.
 Do not follow the Quick Release, turning Sealing valve to Venting position if pressure pin is still up.